 Who is favored to win March Madness 2023?
 Full NCAA Tournament odds

 Who is favored to win March Madness?
-Full tournament odds originally appeared on NBC Sports Boston
+Full tournament odds originally appeared on NBC Sports Chicago

 The chances of filling out a perfect NCAA Tournament bracket is an impossible task, but there are other ways for college basketball fans to beat the odds in March.